Fabo011/aws-solution-architect-helper/02_Wording/wording.md

 Single point of failure     | A component or element in a system that, if it fails, can cause the entire system to stop working or become unavailable. dedicated                   | No shared hardware.
 Physical hardware reserved for you.
 EXPENSIVE.
 Swap                        | Swap is a space on your hard drive that acts as extra memory for your computer, allowing it to run more efficiently when your RAM is full.
+RAID 1                      | In Amazon Web Services (AWS), RAID 1 refers to a type of storage configuration that involves mirroring data across multiple Amazon Elastic Block Store (EBS) volumes for redundancy and fault tolerance.
+RAID stands for Redundant Array of Independent Disks.
+The "1" in RAID 1 specifically refers to mirroring.